SKIP TO MAIN CONTENT

 SDG 2: Zero Hunger

-The University of Texas at Dallas has evolved its composting program from previously targeting only landscape waste, to including pre- and post-consumer food waste, and now to providing students, staff, and faculty the opportunity to compost on-campus.
-Since 2012, UT Dallas has composted over 420,700 lbs. of food waste, therefore diverting 81 metric tons of CO2 from the atmosphere campus wide.
-Since expanding the compost program into Housing in September 2018, over 2,950 lbs. of food waste have been composted from on-campus resident participants.
+The University of Texas at Dallas has evolved its composting program from previously targeting only landscape waste, to including pre and post-consumer food waste, and now to providing students, staff, and faculty the opportunity to compost on-campus.
+Since 2012, UT Dallas has composted over 500,000 lbs. of food waste, therefore diverting 81 metric tonnes of CO2 from the atmosphere campus-wide.
+Since expanding the compost program into Housing in September 2018, over 11,000 lbs. of food waste has been composted from on-campus resident participants.

 Composting has been on the mind of students for many years.
 In fall 2018, the UT Dallas Student Government Green Initiative Committee took the lead and collaborated with The Office of Sustainability within Facilities Management, Housing, and Organix Recycling to make the composting program accessible to residents of University Village and Canyon Creek Apartments.
 In order to participate in the program, residents must attend a compost training.
 At the training, residents will learn what goes in the compost containers, how to manage individualized food collection caddies, and acquire a combination for the lock securing the containers.
-In 2021, Eco Rep Caroline Lonneman led the Comet Composting Challenge, registering 30+ new participants in Comet Composting through completion of an online training and picking up an individualized caddy.
+Beginning in 2022, the Office of Sustainability began a partnership with Turn Compost, and compost drop-off stations were expanded from three to eleven locations, including expanded service to Northside apartments, residence halls, and the campus core.

 Specialty Recycling Programs & Recycling Locator